In the UK there are over 1.5 million driving tests taken every year. Of those, 786,000 tests are failed – that’s a whopping 51 percent!

 - Not signalling your intentions

 Pulling away is one of the first things you’ll do in the test, so make sure you do it right.
-Start by calmly thinking your way through it — and never forget to check that blind spot with a turn of your head.
+Start by calmly thinking your way through it – and be sure to check that blind spot with a turn of your head.

-Make sure you practise moving off safely without causing other vehicles to change their course or speed.
+During your driving lessons, make sure you practice moving off safely.
+You should only move off when you are confident you won’t force other vehicles to change their course or speed.

 How many times do you see other drivers using their signals incorrectly?